-There are a number of on-campus Cafeterias' and open Cafés to cater for food services.
-Many offer a variety of meals that can be afforded by students.
-The cafeterias/café is regularly evaluated for food safety and quality standards and control of the prices.
+There are a number of on-campus Cafeterias and open Cafés to cater for food services.
+Many of these offers a variety of meals that are afforded to students.
+The cafeteria/café are regularly evaluated in respect of food safety and quality standards and control of prices.
 There are also many off-campus cafés and restaurants nearby the University.